|

 Sharp Edges

-Popular design software such as Matrix has plugins and functions available to perform this.
+Popular design software such as Matrix has plugins and functions to perform this task.

 |